SarahCawley/Chat/README.md

 Order of messages:
 	1) The server will send a "Thank you for connecting" message to the client
 	2) The client should enter their username
-	3) The server writes the first message
+	3) The clent writes the first message
-	4) Messages must be sent in order starting with the server, then client, server, etc.
+	4) Messages must be sent in order starting with the clent, then server, client, etc.

 To exit the chat:
 	Either the client or the server can end the chat by entering `\quit`